cruise-automation/k-rail/README.md

 # Supported policies

+## No Exec

+The No Exec policy prevents users from execing into running pods unless they have an exemption.
+This policy is typically enforced within a production environment, but run in report-only mode in dev and staging environments to facilitate debugging.

+Execing into a pod can enable someone to do many nefarious things to that workload.
+Eventually this policy will also apply a taint label to the Pod to indicate that it should no longer be trusted and can be evicted.

 ## No Bind Mounts

 Host bind mounts (also called `hostPath` mounts) can be used to exfiltrate data from or escalate privileges on the host system.
 Using host bind mounts can cause unreliability of the node if it causes a partition to fill up.